 the licensing authority may, for reasons to be recorded in writing, make an order disqualifying that person for a specified period from holding a licence or from obtaining a licence under this Part.

-(2) The Central Government may, debar a person permanently or temporarily from holding any licence mentioned in this Part if in its opinion it is necessary to do so in the public interest.
+(2) The Central Government may, debar a person permanently or temporarily from holding any licence or rating mentioned in this Part if in its opinion it is necessary to do so in the public interest.

 (3) (a) Upon the issue of any order under sub-rule (1) or sub-rule (2), the person affected, if he is the holder of a licence, shall forthwith surrender his licence to the licensing authority, if the licence has not already been surrendered.